 How is balanitis diagnosed?

-A health-care professional will usually be able to diagnose balanitis based on a asking the patient questions (history) and physical examination.
+A health-care professional will usually be able to diagnose balanitis based on asking the patient questions (history) and physical examination.
 No additional tests are usually necessary.
 If a doctor suspects that the balanitis is caused by an underlying medical condition, the patient might require blood tests.

 What is the treatment for balanitis?

 First, the underlying cause is determined and the treatment directed against the reason for the condition.
 If there is an infection, the appropriate antifungal medication can be used.
 If it is a hygiene issue, daily habits are changed.
 Young boys may require instruction on how to retract and clean their foreskin.

 Switching soaps or other possible offending irritants can be helpful.
 In other situations the health-care professional will prescribe oral or topical medications.